Sorairei/beetales-converter/README.md

 - Individual queue items report loading, active, completed, failed, or cancelled states.
 - MP4 conversion first attempts H.264 and falls back to MPEG-4 when necessary.
 - GIF creation uses a generated palette for more consistent color output.
+- GIF mode includes an optional visual crop tool with draggable handles for selecting a specific frame area.
+- Conversion time varies with video size, resolution, and device capabilities.
 - Audio extraction maps the first compatible audio stream and reports media without one.
 - Completed files include original size, output size, and the resulting percentage change.
+- The results panel scrolls into view automatically after conversion with a guidance note pointing to the download buttons.
 - A floating reset action clears files, results, trim values, and saved preferences.

 ## Repository structure